mkorman/SfQuery/README.md

 .Net-based command-line utility to query Salesforce data.

+This is mostly a proof of concept on how to integrate with Salesforce's REST API, but it still can be used to query data in the org.

 ## Introduction

 SFQuery uses the Salesforce REST API to perform SOQL queries based the data in your organisation.